 The problem of cracking of the top of the fuel pump mounting has been reported on both US and EU fuel tanks.
 A recall was done on the F650CS models in the US only but not on the GS.
 The symptoms are fuel odour and fuel leaks when on the side stand.
 Check the mount during maintenance when the seat is off and if cracks are found replace the assembly.
 Note.
 The mount is only available new as part of the complete fuel pump assembly

-The filters and regulators have been a source of annoyance with owners, on the GS the cost of the combined unit and on the 650X, the lack of BMW part numbers for the filter and regulator.
-Alternatives to the BMW units are not well documented, what we do know is in the pdf here.
-Filter Regulator Info pdf
+Filters and Regulators are a source of annoyance with owners, the GS combined unit cost, and the lack of BMW Part No's for the 650X parts.
+Alternatives are not well documented, what is known is in the Filter Regulator Info pdf

 The regulator specification is for between 3.3 and 3.7 bar.
 This results in significant variations in fuel injector flow rates (341 to 361 cc/min).
 When replacing a regulator reset BMS adaptions with a GS911 to adjust for the change.